 Your Enterprise Edge telephone system has many powerful features that can be customized to keep up with changes in your workplace.

 Using this guide

-This guide provides information for programming system features such as Call Forward on Busy, Call Forward No Answer, and Hunt Groups, to name just a few.
-It also contains information on personal programming, which is done from the user's telephone set, such as personal speed dials, transferring a call, and so on.
+This guide provides information on personal programming, which is done from the user's telephone set, such as personal speed dials, transferring a call, and so on.